Matvey-1212/TG_bot_for_summarizing/README.md

 # README

-After obtaining the news data set, we need to label the news according to our classification.
-Because this part of the work is too heavy, I borrowed AI to label it.
-The API provided by gigachat was used for labeling, and some corrections were made manually.
-The news types involving wars that AI could not handle were modified.After discussion, we adjusted the division of labor in the team.
+After discussion, we adjusted the division of labor in the team.

 The scope of work I was ultimately responsible for was: 1) Collecting news data.
 2) Labeling news data categories.
 3) Designing a classification model.